 After single-seaters, motorcycles and touring cars, the fourth motorsport event which arrived at Guia Circuit as a part of the Grand Prix weekend was the Macau GT Cup, inaugurated in 2008 and renamed to FIA GT World Cup in 2015.

-The first winner was Darryl O’Young with Porsche, then Keita Sawa scored two wins with Lamborghini and then Edoardo Mortara triumphed three times in a row, driving the Audi R8 LMS.
-The winner of the 2015 FIA GT World Cup was Maro Engel with Mercedes.
+The first winner was Darryl O’Young with Porsche, then Keita Sawa scored two wins with Lamborghini and then Edoardo Mortara triumphed three times in a row from 2011 to 2013, driving the Audi R8 LMS.
+The winner in 2014 and 2015 was Maro Engel with Mercedes.
 Laurens Vanthoor triumphed in 2016 in an Audi and then Edoarto Mortara clinched his fourth win in 2017.
 This time, he was driving a Mercedes.
 In 2018, Augusto Farfus gave a victory to BMW.

 New buildings, museum, pits and paddock complex in 1993